nezaboodka/reactronic/README.md

 There are multiple options to configure behavior of transactional reactivity.

-**Autorun** option defines a delay between reactive cache invalidation and invocation of the corresponding function:
+**Renewal** option defines a delay between reactive cache invalidation and invocation of the corresponding function:

   - `(ms)` - delay in milliseconds;
-  - `Rerun.OnInvalidateAsync` - rerun immediately but async (zero latency);
+  - `Renew.ImmediatelyAsync` - renew immediately but async (zero latency);
-  - `Rerun.OnInvalidate` - rerun immediately (right after commit);
+  - `Renew.Immediately` - renew immediately (right after commit);
-  - `Rerun.OnDemandAfterInvalidate` - rerun on access if cache is invalid;
+  - `Renew.OnDemand` - renew on access if cache is invalid;
-  - `Rerun.Manually` - rerun manually (explicitly);
+  - `Renew.Manually` - renew manually (explicitly);
-  - `Rerun.Off` - run manually without tracking dependencies.
+  - `Renew.Off` - renew manually and do not track dependencies.

-**SeparatedFrom** set of flags defines if transaction is executed separately from reaction, parent, and children transactions (flags can be combined with bitwise operator):

-  - `SeparatedFrom.Reaction` - transaction is separated from its reaction (default);
+**Start** option defines how transaction is related to parent transaction:

-  - `SeparatedFrom.Parent` - transaction is separated from parent (caller) transactions;
+  - `Start.InsideParent` - transaction is part of parent transaction (default);
-  - `SeparatedFrom.Children` - transaction is separated from children (callee) transactions;
+  - `Start.Standalone` - transaction is self-contained;
-  - `SeparatedFrom.All` - transaction is separated from reactions, parents, and children.
+  - `Start.AfterParent` - transaction is self-contained and starts after parent.

-**ReentrantCalls** option defines how to handle reentrant calls of the same transactional function:
+**Reentrance** option defines how to handle reentrant calls of the same transactional function:

-  - `ReentrantCalls.ExitWithError` - fail with error if there is an existing transaction in progress;
+  - `Reentrance.PreventWithError` - fail with error if there is an existing transaction in progress;
-  - `ReentrantCalls.WaitAndRestart` - wait for previous transaction to finish and then restart current one;
+  - `Reentrance.WaitAndRestart` - wait for previous transaction to finish and then restart current one;
-  - `ReentrantCalls.CancelPrevious` - cancel previous transaction in favor of current one;
+  - `Reentrance.CancelPrevious` - cancel previous transaction in favor of current one;
-  - `ReentrantCalls.RunSideBySide` - multiple simultaneous transactions are allowed.
+  - `Reentrance.RunSideBySide` - multiple simultaneous transactions are allowed.

 **Monitor** option is an object that holds the status of running functions, which it is attached to.
 A single monitor object can be